-NL Action No. Торіс Action / Activity Related Recommendation No. on European Level Status end 2014 Finalization 13 (NR 7.3.1) design issues Quality fire fighting systems buildings 01/02 and 35 for a DBE.
-This is covered under action 12 (M8) .
+NL Action No. Topic Action / Activity Related Recommendation No. on European Level Status 1 December 2017 Finalization 13 (NR 7.3.1) design Quality fire fighting systems buildings 01/02 and 35 for a DBE.
+This is covered under action 12 (M8).
 [The fire fighting systems in buildings 01/02 (dome) and 35 (backup control room) are not designed for operability after occurrence of the design base earthquake (DBE).
 To enhance their reliability after a DBE they should be qualified.
 However, any enhancement should be based on the results of the proposed advanced seismic analysis.
 This position is linked to licensee's proposal S3 (Action 33) but also (for implementation) to its measure M8 (Action 12).]
-Refer to 12 14 (M10) design issues Ensuring the availability of the containment venting system TL003 after seismic events - this will increase the margin in case of seismic events.
-3, 31, 32, 48 Study finished The containment venting system has been assessed during the SMA.
-The system is expected to be able to withstand the Review Level Earthquake (RLE) that was defined for the SMA.
-No modifications necessary.
-2013
+Completed 2017 14 (M10) design issues Ensuring the availability of the containment venting system TL003 after seismic events - this will increase the margin in case of seismic events.
+3, 31, 32, 48 Completed 2017 15 (NR 7.3.1) design issues Technical and organisational improvement of availability under earthquake conditions of systems for containment filtered venting and fire fighting - should be based on results of advanced seismic analysis.
+This is covered in actions 12 (M8) and Completed 2017

-NL Action No. Торіс Action / Activity Related Recommendation No. on European Level Status end 2014 Finalization 15 (NR 7.3.1) design issues Technical and organisational improvement of availability under earthquake conditions of systems for containment filtered venting and fire fighting - should be based on results of advanced seismic analysis.
-This is covered in actions 12 (M8) and 14 (M10).
-Refer to 14 & 12 16 (M9) design issues Increasing the autarky-time beyond 10 h - this will increase the robustness of the plant in a general sense.
-16 The possibilities and necessity to increase the autarky-time of the plant was studied.
-The licensee decided to increase the plant's robustness for autarkical operation without formally increasing the 10 hour design autarky time.
-2012 Resulting plant modifications have been proposed and will be implemented.
+NL Action No. Topic Action / Activity Related Recommendation No. on European Level Status 1 December 2017 Finalization 14 (M10).
+16 (M9) design issues Increasing the autarky-time beyond 10 h - this will increase the robustness of the plant in a general sense.
+16 Completed Conclusion is that increase of the autarky- time is unnecessary as it is very unlikely that personnel will even under the hardest external conditions be unable to reach the plant within the existing autarky-time.
+The backup SFP cooling is modified to automatic start during the autarky-time.
 2017 17 (NR 7.3.1) design issues Increasing the autarky time beyond 10 hours (M9).
 Further study to define its proper implementation.
 This is covered in action 16 (M9).
-Refer to 16.
+Completed 2017 18 (M11) design issues Wave protection beneath the entrances to the bunkered back-up injection- and feedwater systems and to the bunkered emergency control room - this will mitigate the sensitivity to large waves combined with extreme high water and will make the plant fully independent 8 Completed.
+Mid-2013